 Altitude Games Pte.
 Ltd. The Company purchased 21.78% ownership in Altitude Games Pte.
 Ltd. in 2014, a Singaporean IT company engaged in computer game development and publishing.
 In 2020, Altitude accepted game development projects outsourced to it by certain offshore game publishers and launched games using blockchain.
-As of date, Xurpas' stake in Altitude is 21.17%.

 Storm Technologies Inc. In February 2015, the Company acquired a 51% controlling stake in Storm Flex Systems, Inc. (currently registered as Storm Technologies Inc., referred herein as "Storm"), to enable Xurpas to expand beyond telecommunication networks and into corporations through offering human resource ("HR") technology solutions.
 As of date, Xurpas owns 51.31% controlling stake in Storm.
+In 2019, Storm set up its subsidiary, AllCare Technologies Philippines, Inc., with a 69% stake, to offer subscriptions in HMO and other pre-need employee benefits to small teams and freelancers.